dillonhafer/oecheats/README.md

 # OpenEmu Cheats

-This is a tool to manage the OpenEmu cheats database
+:joystick::shark: This is a tool to manage the OpenEmu cheats database

 ## Installation